charmainekruger/charmainekruger.github.io/_posts/2020-01-09-first-post.md

 1. Create a new Google Tag Manager container for your iframe (you can use the same container or a different container, my personal preference is keeping them in separate containers in the same account).
 2. Add the GTM container snippet you created above to your iframe according to [these instructions](https://developers.google.com/tag-manager/quickstart).
-3. Navigate to the new iframe GTM container:
+3. Navigate to the new iframe GTM container and create a new tag:

-	**Tag Configuration for this example:**
+      **Tag Configuration:**
       Tag type: Custom HTML
       Trigger:

 3. Apart from the custom HTML tag you created above, don't implent anything else in this new container.